 The struggle took place in the dark.
 Jacob couldn’t see properly and didn’t know much about what was going on.
 Perhaps that is also familiar.
 You pray for help and things just get worse, it’s like you cannot see, and you could swear that if the light were switched on you would find God is attacking you?
 These are confusing times; but life changing.
 Often we want the easy way out, a quick fix to our problem.
-We would rather divorce than learn how to live with our partners weaknesses, we would rather cheat than learn the discipline of studying, we would rather borrow than wait till we have earned enough.
-The problem with these quick fixes is they don’t last.
-We find our new partner also has weaknesses and we don’t have the character to handle those either, a job interview requires the knowledge covered in the exam but we didn’t study for it, we cannot pay back what we borrowed so we borrow again getting into bigger debt.
+We would rather divorce than learn how to live with our partners weaknesses, we would rather cheat than learn the discipline of studying, we would rather borrow and have it now than wait till we have earned enough.
+The problem with these quick fixes is that they don’t last.
+We find our new partner also has weaknesses and we don’t have the character to handle them either, a job interview requires the knowledge covered in the exam but we didn’t study for it, we cannot pay back what we borrowed so we borrow yet again getting into bigger debt.
 Avoiding the quick fix and staying with the struggle shapes our character and prepares us for the future.
 Struggle is a good thing, and God seems to know this.
-It’s one of the main things he uses to form us; which is why I have no problem with science when it says that all living organisms were shaped through billions of years of struggle.
+It’s one of the main things he uses to form us; which is why I have no problem with the scientific idea that all living organisms were formed through a long process of struggle.
 It seems well within the character of God to do that.
-But I am biased as I live in the Eden of science: East Africa.

 Did Jesus struggle with God?
 You bet he did!
 Remember the garden of Gethsemane?
 That was struggle.
 He said, “My soul is overwhelmed with sorrow to the point of death…the spirit is willing, but the flesh is weak.”
 He knew the importance of going to the cross, but was struggling with what it would entail.
 He prayed “Abba,Father, everything is possible for you.
 Take this cup (the suffering) from me.
 Yet not what I will, but what you will.”
 In this struggle between spirit and flesh Jesus reaffirmed his complete surrender to the Father.
 The struggle gave Jesus another opportunity to say no to the flesh and yes to God.
 Hebrews 2.10 says it succinctly; Jesus was “perfected through suffering.”